ethereum/ethereum-org-website/src/content/learn/index.md

 Execution layer upgrades are a separate area of research from the consensus layer.
 The goal is to continue to improve and maintain the execution layer of Ethereum while the consensus layer is developed and implemented.

-For more information, see [EthHub’s explainer page about Ethereum 1.x](https://docs.ethhub.io/ethereum-roadmap/ethereum-1.x/)
+For more information, see [EthHub’s explainer page about Ethereum's execution layer](https://docs.ethhub.io/ethereum-roadmap/ethereum-1.x/)

 ## Cryptoeconomics {#cryptoeconomics}